Time to Settlement for Slip & Fall Injury in Missouri & Kansas

 If you have specific questions about your slip and fall injury, call our slip and fall injury attorney for a free consultation at 816-203-0143.
 We handle personal injury claims throughout Missouri and Kansas.

-Two Factors Impact How Long It Takes to Settle a Slip & Fall Case in Missouri & Kansas
+Factors Impacting the Time to Settle a Slip & Fall Case in Missouri & Kansas

 Reaching Maximum Medical Improvement

+How Long Does It Take to Settle a Slip and Fall Claim in Kansas CityOne important factor in the timeline of a slip and fall case is the length of time it takes you to recover from your injuries or reach "maximum medical improvement."
 The insurance company or property owner may pressure you to accept a settlement before you complete medical treatment.
-It is not in your best interest to settle the case before reaching maximum medical improvement or MMI.
+It is not in your best interest to settle the case before reaching maximum medical improvement or "MMI".

 MMI is the point in your medical treatment when further treatment is not expected to improve your condition.
 Many people recover fully from their slip and fall injuries.
 However, some victims sustain permanent impairments or disabilities.
 MMI for these individuals means they may not work because of a spinal cord injury or may have permanent cognitive disabilities because of a brain injury.

-The severity and type of injuries determine your treatment plan.
+The severity and type of injuries you suffered will determine your treatment plan.
 If you sustain traumatic injuries from a slip and fall accident, it could take months for you to complete treatment.

-Until you complete the treatment plan, you cannot know whether you might have an impairment.
+Until you complete your medical treatment plan, you cannot know whether you have a permanent impairment from your injury.
 Therefore, you cannot know how much your claim is worth.
 You could be entitled to future damages for loss of income, ongoing medical care, personal care, and other damages if you sustain a disabling condition.

 Slip & Fall Lawsuits in Missouri & Kansas